Skip to main content

 All You Need to Know About DevSecOps and its Implementation

-Security must adopt at every stage of the DevOps life cycle, known as DevSecOps.
-A company that runs cloud technology should adopt the DevSecOps approach.
-It requires policies, procedures, and new security guidelines.
+Security must be adopted at every stage of the DevOps life cycle, known as DevSecOps.
+A company that runs cloud technology should adopt this approach, which requires policies, procedures, and new security guidelines.

-Users who have a substantial exposure to the world of app and software development, then they are familiar with DevOps.
-But do they have any idea about the concept of DevSecOps?
-The combination of DevOps and security is DevSecOps.
+Users with substantial app and software development exposure are familiar with DevOps.
+But do they know about DevSecOps, the combination of DevOps and security?

 Talk To Our DevSecOps Expert

-DevSecOps is a security issue for the development team and operations team.
-It’s an automation, culture, and platform design model that involves security as a shared responsibility through the IT life cycle.
-It is an application security (AppSec) technique involving security in the software development life cycle (SDLC).
+What is DevSecOps?
+DevSecOps is a security issue for the development and operations teams.
+It’s an automation, culture, and platform design model that involves security as a shared responsibility throughout the IT life cycle.
+It is an application security (AppSec) technique that involves security in the software development life cycle (SDLC).

 DevSecOps should include security across the SDLC so that DevOps teams can deliver secure apps quickly and with high quality.
 In addition, CI/CD workflow, such as testing and risk mitigation, reduces the time-consuming and expensive consequences of making patches post-production.

-DevSecOps has always been ideal to build security as an integral part of their app life cycle.
-DevSecOps means built-in security into application development from start to end.
-It is an important evolution in how development companies approach security.
+DevSecOps has always been ideal for building security as an integral part of an app’s life cycle.
+It means building security into application development from start to end.
+It is an essential evolution in how development companies approach security.

 Useful link: DevSecOps Process, Benefits, Tools and Implementation